William the Pirate

 William the Pirate is the fourteenth book in the Just William series by Richmal Crompton.
 It was first published in 1932.
-It contains eleven short-stories, one of which (Aunt Arabelle in Charge) features the odious "Anthony Martin" who is often cited as a parody of A.A.
+It contains eleven short stories.

+The story Aunt Arabelle in Charge (originally published as "William's Busy Fortnight" in 1931) features the odious "Anthony Martin", who is often cited as a parody of A.A.
 Milne's Christopher Robin.

-The Stories
+Roddy Doyle said that William the Pirate was one of the books he turned to when writing his Booker Prize-winning novel Paddy Clarke Ha Ha Ha.